-You may have a friend who’s a keen amateur photographer and who has offered to capture your big day, but we’d still say invest in a photographer.
+You may have a friend who’s a keen amateur photographer and who has offered to capture your big day, but we’d still say it’s best to invest in a professional.
 You need someone who’ll stay focused on the job at hand and won’t be itching to go off and join the party, have a few drinks and miss some once-in-a-lifetime moments.

 Mark Dolby is based in Leeds, and has been a best man twice and as well as a groom, so he knows what it feels like to be on the other side of the camera!
 He advises that you budget at least a thousand pounds for your photography.